Denver Prostitute Killer: Murders

 The killer chose young girls and women, aged 15–25, as his victims, most of whom went missing in different areas in Denver and were later found dead.
 A common pattern was for them to be hitchhikers, to have visited bars or fast food restaurants, and a majority of them being engaged in prostitution.
 The victims were beaten and strangled, and their bodies dumped in the countryside along Interstate 70.
 Some of the bodies were posed in humiliating positions.
 According to investigators, the offender is responsible for the murder of 18-year-old Karolyn Walker, who disappeared on July 4, 1987, after meeting with her fiancé.
-After being kidnapped she was raped and strangled.
-During the course of the investigation, police found no incriminating evidence or witnesses, despite the fact that Walker likely resisted fiercely, as she was a good swimmer, did gymnastics and had considerable physical strength.
+After being kidnapped she was raped and strangled, the strangler threw her body into a ravine.
+During the course of the investigation, police found no incriminating evidence or witnesses, and that Walker likely resisted fiercely, as she was a good swimmer, did gymnastics and had considerable physical strength.